osilander/203.311/Week11/Week11.md

 hist(low.read.counts[,1], breaks=0:200-0.5, xlim=c(0,12), xlab="Number of mapped reads", ylab="Frequency", main="Poisson or not?")
 ```

 You'll note that even though we specified that the mean of our distributions should be three, the number of "genes" with three reads mapping is very similar to the number of reads with two reads mapping.
-Also note that this distribution has a relatively long tail - there (in fact we can calculate the exact fraction we would expect).
+Also note that this distribution has a relatively long tail - there are probably even some genes with read counts of ten or eleven (in fact we can calculate the exact fraction we would expect).
 Let's go ahead and do that.
 We can use `R`'s built-in exact calculator of Poisson probabilities, `dpois()`

 ```R
 # Make sure your histogram window is still active